…by Jonas E. Alexis and Henry Makow

 Kate Weigand’s Red Feminism demonstrates that we live in a de facto Communist society, a development which took place by subterfuge with the complicity of the Masonic central banker-controlled Establishment.

-- See Jonas E. Alexis and E. Michael Jones, “Roots of the Rape Crisis in India and the Jewish Influence on Bollywood,” Veterans Today, December 30, 2016.
+- See Jonas E. Alexis and E. Michael Jones, “Roots of the Rape Crisis in India and the Jewish Influence on Bollywood,” VT, December 30, 2016.

 - See for example Laura Levitt, Jews and Feminism: The Ambivalent Search for Home (New York and London: Routledge, 1997).
 One can argue that there was a feminist ideology in the work of people like Mary Wollstonecraft [(see E. Michael Jones, Monsters from the Id: The Rise of Horror in Fiction and Film (Dallas: Spence Publishing, 2000)].
 But the feminist movement in the twentieth century was essentially a Jewish enterprise.

 - Marjorie Ingall, “Why Are There So Many Jewish Feminists?,” Forward, November 18, 2005.